-The Bachelor of Science in Business Administration major in Marketing Management program develops the student's creativity and uses it to influence market behavior strategically.
+The Bachelor of Science in Business Administration major in Marketing Management program develops the skills to conduct and interpret consumer research.

 BSBA major in Marketing Management with Specialization Track in Integrated Marketing Communications